Isaiah L. Kenen: Career

 Regarding the establishment of AIPAC he wrote:

 The lobby for Israel, known as the American Israel Public Affairs Committee (AIPAC) since 1959, came into existence in 1951.
 It was established at that time because Israel needed American economic assistance to enable her to absorb the huge influx of refugees who poured into the country soon after statehood.

-Until 1951, Isaiah Kenen was a registered foreign agent for the Israeli Ministry of Foreign Affairs' "Israel Office of Information" according to Department of Justice documents.

-In his biography "Israel's Defense Line", Kenen revealed his transition to an unregistered lobbyist for Israel: "Israelis began looking for a lobbyist to promote the necessary legislation ... would I leave the Israeli delegation for six months to lobby on Capitol Hill?
+In his biography Israel's Defense Line, Kenen described his work transitioning from a registered foreign agent to a domestic lobbyist for Israel: "Israelis began looking for a lobbyist to promote the necessary legislation ... would I leave the Israeli delegation for six months to lobby on Capitol Hill?
 There were other questions.
 Should I continue my registration as an agent of the Israel government?
 Was it appropriate for an embassy to lobby?
 Embassies talked to the State Department, and American voters talked to their congressmen."

-The Justice Department's Foreign Agents Registration Act section ordered Kenen to continue registering as a foreign agent for Israel if he continued lobbying on its behalf.
-Kenen never complied with the order, but instead began working on public relations for the American Zionist Council (AZC).

-Kennen retired in 1974 shortly prior to the passage of the Jackson-Vanik amendment.
+Kenen retired in 1974 shortly prior to the passage of the Jackson-Vanik amendment.
 Morris Amitay, one of the sculptors of the amendment, succeeded him.
 Amitay would go on to transition AIPAC into a more aggressive organization, suited for the post-Watergate world.